 One hour, twenty five minutes in: So it turns out she gets on with the Texan guy after all and they become good friends.
 Predictable as Charlie Sheen in a whorehouse.

 One hour, thirty minutes in: Off she leaves to Indonesia, crying because she is suddenly best friends with the guy she irrationally hated ten minutes ago.
 He leaves her with the sappy advice of; “Believe and love again.”
 I’m sick in my mouth a little.

 One hour, forty minutes: Javier Bardem blatantly has more patience than me, as Gilbert blabbers more Womanese and continues to mess with his feelings while he’s conspicuously in love with her.
-Her neuroticism annoys the hell out of me, but there’s some parts I relate to.
+Her neuroticism annoys the hell out of me.

 The End: I really need to watch ‘The Expendables‘ right now.